ahmedragab20/ahmedragab20/README.md

 ### Hey dude

 about me?
-I write code with Javascript/Typescript and some other tools.
+I write code with Javascript/Typescript.

 frameworks of expertise? vue, nuxt, and also I had some experience working with react.js (library).